mamba-org/provision-with-micromamba/README.md

 ### `log-level`

-(Optional, default "info") Micromamba log level to use.
+Micromamba log level to use.
 One of "trace", "debug", "info", "warning", "error", "critical", "off".

+Default value: "info"

 ### `installer-url`